runninguru/MySQL-eCommerce/README.md

 <ul>
 <li>Fully integrated Inventory Management tracking, including inventory levels, orders, sales, and deliveries.</li>
-<li>Support for tax-exempt entities, as well as 'group accounts' or other entities, rather than just 'individual accounts'.</li>
+<li>Support for tax-exempt entities, as well as 'group accounts' or other entities, rather than just 'individual' (single-person) accounts.</li>
+<li>tracking & managing product returns & refunds</li>
 </ul>

-## Tables
+## Table Descriptions
 as you can notice, any table ending in '_type' is a lookup table used to ensure valid input into the associated foreign-key-constrained column.
-Also, 'city', 'state', and 'postal_code' are lookup tables.
+Also, 'city', 'state', and 'postal_code' are basically lookup tables.

 <ul>
 <li>system_user